OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-01.md

 ## 2 Corinthians 1:15

-In this confidence I intended at first to come to you, so that you might twice receive a blessing;
+In this confidence I initially intended to visit you, so that you might be blessed twice;

 ## 2 Corinthians 1:16